james-millner/jamesmillner.dev/content/posts/11-2024-retrospective/index.md

 This could be an entire post of its own, but I'm not sure if I can put into words yet a sensible post about it all.
 It's been a lot of work.

 Halfway through the year in June, we viewed a property that came back onto the market that we missed out on prior.
-We jumped at the chance to swoop it up, and after a 3 and a half month solicitor duel we got the keys to our new home.
-The home is far from new, it's a 1901 Edwardian property that was a happy family home to a local family for many years.
+We jumped at the chance to swoop it up.
+After a 3 and a half month solicitor duel we got the keys to our new home.
+The home is far from new.
+It's a 1901 Edwardian property that was a happy family home to a local family for many years.

 It's taken a lot of effort, DIY and renovation to get into, but we moved in at the start of December.
 Some of the achievements: